 In particular, the Palacio de las Columnas & Grupo de las Columnas are beautiful.
 The adjacent church, built by the Spaniards, was partly built with Mitla stones, something to pay special attention to.

 Do you want to visit Mitla from Oaxaca?
 This is an overview with tours, that include transportation and a guide.
 You often visit more destinations during a tour, such as the impressive tree of Tule.
 Do you travel by yourself?
 Make sure to buy your tickets in advance here.

 Is Cholula worth visiting?

-Unfortunately, the size of the pyramid is difficult to realize, as very little remains.
+Unfortunately, the size of the pyramid is difficult to observe, as very little remains.
 Nowadays you can only walk along the old foundations and visit the tunnels.
-Cholula is 15 kilometers away from the Mexican city of Puebla.
-If you are driving around in the area, you could definitely include a short visit.
+Cholula is 15 kilometers away from Puebla.
+If you are driving around in the area, it is recommended to include a short visit.

 More about Mexico

 Did you enjoy reading this article about the best ruins to visit in Mexico?
 In the next articles you can read more of my tips for Mexico:

 - City Guide Valladolid

 - Oaxaca City Guide